PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/Data-Privacy-Reflection.md

 Document at least one key learning or security measure you will implement.

-As stated above i'll start logging out and locking my device everytime i am away from it to stop attempts of unauthorized access of sensitive files.
+As stated above i'll start logging out and locking my device every time i am away from it to stop attempts of unauthorized access of sensitive files.